 Do you need a license for cottage food in New Jersey?

 Yes.
-New Jersey requires a Cottage Food Operator Permit issued by the local health department.
+New Jersey requires a Cottage Food Operator Permit issued at the state level by the NJ Department of Health (NJDOH), not by local health departments.
+Fee: $100.
+Term: 2 years.

 Can you sell cottage food online in New Jersey?